Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Abstract

 \section{Abstract}

-Social media have become an integral part of our lives, expanding our inter-linking capabilities to new levels.
+Social media have become an integral part of our lives, expanding our interlinking capabilities to new levels.
 There is plenty to be said about their positive effects.
-On the other hand, however, some serious negative implications of social media have been repeatedly highlighted in recent years, pointing at various threats for society and its more vulnerable members, such as teenagers, in particular, ranging from much-discussed problems such as digital addiction and polarization to manipulative influences of algorithms and further to more teenager-specific issues (e.g. body stereotyping).
-The full impact of current social media platform design -- both at an individual and societal level -- asks for a more holistic approach to tackle the problems conceptually.
-The way forward we see is to extend measures of \emph{Collective Well-Being (CWB)} to social media communities.
-As users’ relationships and interactions are a central component of CWB, education is crucial to improve CWB.
-We thus propose a framework based on an adaptive “\emph{social media virtual companion}” for educating and supporting an entire community, teenage students, to interact with social media.
-This companion combines automatic processing with expert intervention and guidance.
-The virtual companion will be powered by a \emph{Recommender System} (\emph{CWB-RS}) that will optimize a \emph{CWB} metric instead of engagement or platform profit, which currently largely drives recommender systems thereby disregarding any societal collateral effect.
+On the other hand, however, some serious negative implications of social media have been repeatedly highlighted in recent years, pointing at various threats to society and its more vulnerable members, such as teenagers, in particular, ranging from much-discussed problems such as digital addiction and polarization to manipulative influences of algorithms and further to more teenager-specific issues (e.g. body stereotyping).
+The impact of social media -- both at an individual and societal level -- is characterized by the complex interplay between the users' interactions and the intelligent components of the platform.
+Thus users' understanding of social media mechanisms plays a determinant role.
+We thus propose a theoretical framework based on an adaptive “\emph{Social Media Virtual Companion}” for educating and supporting an entire community, teenage students, to interact in social media environments in order to achieve desirable conditions, defined in terms of a community-specific and participatory designed measure of Collective Well-Being (CWB).
+This Companion combines automatic processing with expert intervention and guidance.
+The virtual Companion will be powered by a \emph{Recommender System} (\emph{CWB-RS}) that will optimize a \emph{CWB} metric instead of engagement or platform profit, which currently largely drives recommender systems thereby disregarding any societal collateral effect.
 CWB-RS will optimize CWB both in the short term by balancing the level of social media threats the users are exposed to, and in the long term by adopting an \emph{Intelligent Tutor System} role and enabling adaptive and personalized sequencing of playful learning activities.
-We put an emphasis on \emph{experts} and \emph{educators} in the \emph{educationally managed social media community} of the companion who play four key roles, they (a) use the companion in classroom-based educational activities; (b) provide a hierarchical structure of learning strategies, objectives and activities that will support and contain the adaptive sequencing algorithms of the CWB-RS based on hierarchical reinforcement learning; (c) act as moderators of direct conflicts between the members of the community; and, finally, (d) monitor and address ethical and educational issues that are beyond the intelligent agent’s competence and control.
-This framework offers a possible approach towards understanding how to design social media systems and embedded educational interventions that favor a more healthy and positive society.
+We put an emphasis on \emph{experts} and \emph{educators} in the \emph{educationally managed social media community} of the Companion.
+They play five key roles: (a) use the Companion in classroom-based educational activities; (b) guide the definition of the CWB; (c) provide a hierarchical structure of learning strategies, objectives and activities that will support and contain the adaptive sequencing algorithms of the CWB-RS based on hierarchical reinforcement learning; (d) act as moderators of direct conflicts between the members of the community; and, finally, (e) monitor and address ethical and educational issues that are beyond the intelligent agent’s competence and control.
+This framework offers a possible approach to understanding how to design social media systems and embedded educational interventions that favour a more healthy and positive society.
+Preliminary results on the performance of the Companion's components and studies of the educational and psychological underlying principles are presented.

 \keyFont{